lalyman/stat494/README.md

     * The Canvas site is maintained for grading, discussions, HW submissions, and class announcements
     * HW assignments, details for the final project, and course notes will be posted on both sites

-With high probability, this `README.md` file represents the most updated version of the lecture schedule. **Last updated:** 24 September 2021, 07:59 AM PT.
+With high probability, this `README.md` file represents the most updated version of the lecture schedule. **Last updated:** 27 September 2021, 04:10 PM PT.

 ## Contact